zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-google.md

 [APZ 17.3] (# apz17.3) # apz17.3 .ref .apz}
 I will not leave the temple.
 I do not expect.
 I will not drink.
 I will not receive.
-I will fall. ”The mind hardens
+I will fall.
+"The mind hardens
 It is called vrataya.
 Not virtuous.
 Somewhat hard on my mind associations I will not get up from this seat until I get rid of it.
 I will not walk.
 I will not leave the house, which is shaded like the wings of a gourd.
 From the palace